1342tools/kasm/README.md

-# Kanti - Attack Surface Management Tool
+# KASM - Attack Surface Management Tool (formerly Kanti)

-Kanti is a web application designed for Attack Surface Management (ASM).
+KASM is a web application designed for Attack Surface Management (ASM).
 It helps you discover, analyze, and manage your organization's digital assets.

 ## Technology Stack